lsu-ddem/LSU-Pathways-Main/content/scholarships/_index.md

   <tr>
     <td>LSU VEX Robotics Scholarship</td>
     <td>April 14, 2023</td>
-    <td>The LSU VEX Robotics Scholarship is a $1,000/year scholarship sponsored by the College of Engineering, the Gordon A. Cain Center, and the Capital Area STEM Network Center.
-It is awarded to one outstanding VEX alumnus/alumnae entering the LSU College of Engineering each fall.
-Recipients can receive the award for up to four years if they remain in good academic (2.5 GPA) and disciplinary standing and demonstrate progress towards a degree from the College of Engineering each semester.
-The award will be disbursed in $500 installments each semester for up to eight semesters for a total of up to $4,000.</td>
+    <td>The LSU Pre-Engineering VEX is a $1,000 scholarship awarded to one outstanding LSU freshman student entering the College of Engineering each fall.
+The scholarship is awarded $500 for the fall semester and $500 for the spring semester of the incoming freshman year.
+For the scholarship to be renewed during the spring semester, the student must maintain a minimum college GPA of 3.0 in the first semester.</td>
     <td> <a href="https://lsu.qualtrics.com/jfe/form/SV_byIDgMemObpO6IC" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> More Information </button></a> </td>
   </tr>
   <tr>